Moccasin Woods Animal Refuge is a Florida non-profit providing help, homes, or habitats for wild and domestic animals in need of care or attention.

 We use walking surveys and camera traps to document the biodiversity of flora and fauna on our north-central Florida property.
 From orchids to fireflies and rattlesnakes, our growing list will help us understand how the species in our area are responding to our ongoing restoration efforts.

 We believe the historic forest of this region was a pine-dominated open forest (i.e., the longleaf pine ecosystem).
-Today however, due to fire-suppression (occasional small fires are a natural and beneficial disturbance) and land-use change, much has changed.
-We believe the forests of Moccasin Woods represent former agricultural lands eventually claimed by oak trees, viny undergrowth, and out of control ornamental plants.
-We work to remove damaging exotic and invasive species established on the land due to ornamental and agricultural processes, reduce dense underbrush and laurel oaks typical of abandoned forests in the region, and plant native species that provide benefits to local species.
+Today we work to remove damaging exotic and invasive species, reduce dense underbrush and laurel oaks typical of long-neglected forests in the region, and plant native species that provide benefits to local species.

 Integrated Vegetation Management